markpsmi/ICO/OpenshiftVMware/README.md

 Click view API Key and save to file.
 This key is used in a Workflow Input Parameter.

+Once the Workflow complets then the Cluster will show up under the Cluster Tab.
+You can click on the cluster and get information like Openshift Console Link, login and password.
+Also you can download kubeconfig from there.

 # Provision Openshift Cluster on VMware Workflow (no proxy)